cnsuhao/MastersOfOneiron/README.md

 # Masters of Oneiron
-My first fully open source school project.
-Masters of Oneiron will be a 2.5D RTS featuring battling platforms in dreamspace.
-MoO is being developed in C++ using QtCreator as IDE and Urho3D as it's game engine.
+MoO started out as Frode Lindeijer's first fully open source school project.
+Masters of Oneiron is a 23D RTS featuring floating platforms in dreamspace.
+MoO is being developed (mostly) in C++ using Urho3D as it's game engine and QtCreator as IDE.
 Graphics are made in Blender, Inkscape and Gimp.
-Audiosamples will be made with supercollider UML diagrams in Dia.
-Platform of development: Xubuntu GNU/Linux.
+Realtime audio synthesis is planned, UML diagrams in Dia.

+Platforms of development:
+- Xubuntu GNU/Linux 64-bit
+- ...

 Controls:
 WASDQE, Mouse movement and left click.